stobd23-ai/stobd23-ai/README.md

 ## About Me ##

-I am an artist, an academic, and an instrumentalist
+I am an artist, an academic, and an instrumentalist.

 Recent Projects I have worked on: